xandrw/architecture-enforcer/README.md

         // A layer key that has itself contained in the child array
         // will be marked as strict.
 Any dependency not referenced
         // in the children array, not part of the current layer or
-        // not a PHP Core member will error
+        // not a PHP Core member will result in an error
         // 'App\\Domain' => ['App\\Domain'],
         'App\\Domain' => [],
     ],